ctrl-scott/yagpass/README.md

 Password generator and manager CLI - based in C - coded alongside ChatGPT - in CLion Community Edition - here is the ChatGPT link:
 url: [ChatGPT Link 08-20-2025](https://chatgpt.com/share/68a528d8-503c-800c-9efa-bcf311df8ff9)

+After reading through the material, it is important to note that structures, types, and other information presented in this context does not translate clearly in every corner of the world.
+When working with other people make sure the information is clearly defined and the context is clearly stated.

 ## Glossary and Appendices
 Here you go—an easy-to-skim **Glossary** plus **Appendices** that document the key terms, operations, syntax, and structural elements used in the project.